Inference From Random Restarts: Model

+\begin{remark}[A simple sufficient condition] The second part of Assumption~\ref{ass:kkq} is automatically satisfied if $X$ is compact.
+In that case, one may take $K_1(\vQ)=X$ and $K_2(\vQ)=\partial X$ for every $\vQ\in\mathcal Q$.
+Thus compactness of the whole state space is a convenient sufficient condition for root containment, but the argument only uses compactness to contain the relevant roots. \end{remark}

+When $X$ is not compact, Assumption~\ref{ass:kkq} can sometimes be verified by problem-specific bounds.
+For example, in pricing models, the natural price space is often the positive orthant, which is not compact.
+If the relevant equilibria are known to be bounded above and below, then the corresponding roots lie in a compact region even though the ambient state space is noncompact.

+We emphasize that Assumption~\ref{ass:kkq} is used only for results of this subsection: prevalence-based finiteness of RTOs.
+If finiteness of $g_{\vQ}(X)$, equivalently finiteness of roots of $\QTC$, is established by other means in a given application, Assumption~\ref{ass:kkq} is not needed for the inferential results in Section~\ref{sec:inference}.

-When $\mathcal{Q}$ is finite-dimensional, the standard notion for almost all is full Lebesgue measure.
-For infinite-dimensional $\mathcal{Q}$, Lebesgue measure is not informative, as it will be either zero or infinite on all open sets.
-Prevalence (\cite{hunt1992prevalence}) and Haar-null sets \cite{christensen1972sets} are two generalizations of "almost all" that agree with full Lebesgue measure in finite-dimensional spaces and still apply to infinite-dimensional ones.
-As it is more widely used, we use prevalence here.
+Before moving on to the discreteness requirement, we make the notion of ``almost all'' precise.
+When $\mathcal{Q}$ is finite-dimensional, the standard notion of almost all is full Lebesgue measure.
+In infinite-dimensional spaces, Lebesgue measure is not informative, as it is either zero or infinite on all open sets.
+Prevalence \citep{hunt1992prevalence} and Haar-null sets \citep{christensen1972sets} are two generalizations of almost all that agree with full Lebesgue measure in finite dimensions and still apply in infinite dimensions.
+We use prevalence because it is directly adapted to vector spaces.

-This gives us a way to argue that almost all solvers in a class have finitely many reachable terminal states, so assuming finiteness of reachable terminal states for an unknown solver of that class is a sensible assumption.

-\begin{definition} A subset $S$ of a complete metric vector space $\mathcal{Q}$ is prevalent if there exists a finite-dimensional subspace $P \subseteq \mathcal{Q}$ such that for every $Q \in \mathcal{Q}$, the set $\{p \in P : Q + p \in S\}$ has full Lebesgue measure in $P$. \end{definition} \begin{remark} Sometimes authors reserve ‘prevalent’ for a slightly different formulation and call this condition finitely-prevalent. \end{remark} \begin{remark} The standard interpretation of this definition is to take $P$ to be a finite-dimensional vector space of perturbations. $S$ is prevalent if it is stable under perturbations: for any $Q \in S$, perturbed $Q$ stays in $S$ for almost all perturbations (in the Lebesgue sense). \end{remark}
+\begin{definition} A subset $S$ of a complete metric vector space $\mathcal{Q}$ is prevalent if there exists a finite-dimensional subspace $P \subseteq \mathcal{Q}$ such that for every $\vQ \in \mathcal{Q}$, the set $\{\vp \in P : \vQ + \vp \in S\}$ has full Lebesgue measure in $P$. \end{definition} \begin{remark} The standard interpretation of this definition is to take $P$ to be a finite-dimensional vector space of perturbations. $S$ is prevalent if it is stable under perturbations: for any $\vQ \in S$, perturbed $\vQ$ stays in $S$ for almost all perturbations (in the Lebesgue sense). \end{remark}